-The castle was built in the 13th Century on the site of the old Roman gate.
-This grand castle was built and named after Madama Reale Marie Cristina who was the widow of Vittorio Amedeo I. Currently, part of this palace is occupied by the Museo Civico d’Arte Antica.
+The castle was built in the 13th Century on the site of an old Roman gate.
+It was named after Madama Reale Marie Cristine, who was the widow of Vittorio Amedeo I. Currently, part of this palace is occupied by the Museo Civico d’Arte Antica.

-Palazzo Dell’ Academia delle Scienze is quite large in size and houses two grand and outstanding museums: Museo Egizio and Galleria Sabauda.
-The 18th Century museums hold some of Europe’s most important ancient and Egyptian treasures and artifacts.
-The Galleria Sabauda contains the Savory family’s valuable and incredible art collection.
-It’s quite the sight to see and experience, as the grand texture and excellent structure demand respect.
+Palazzo Dell’Accademia delle Scienze is quite large in size and houses two grand and outstanding museums: the Museo Egizio and the Galleria Sabauda.
+The Museo Egizio hold some of Europe’s most important ancient and Egyptian treasures and artifacts.
+The Galleria Sabauda contains the Savoia family’s valuable and incredible art collection.
+It’s quite the sight to see and experience, and the grand texture and excellent structure of the Palazzo itself demand respect.

 By Joey Papa